johnathan-convertino-afrl/BEAR/README.md

-# FPGA baremetal examples
+# FPGA baremetal example apps and zero stage bootloader (zeb)
-# Currently a RISCV only C based set of libraries for baremetal examples.
+# Currently a RISCV32 only C based set of libraries for baremetal examples.
 Designed to target multiple architectures in the future.

 author: Jay Convertino